 Having done these analyses, you will be able to be more concrete when forming your strategy, and move towards a plan for implementation.
 Furthermore, you will be more informed when approaching external suppliers who can help you with technical solutions which can cater for your needs.

 As you can see from this article series, there are many different permutations which can exist when building a Blockchain solution.
-If you would like to discuss this in more detail, please contact me.
-I would be delighted to hear from you.
+If you would like to learn more, please have a look at our online course Blockchain: An introduction to blockchain technology and its use cases.